Fall Leadership Training 2017

 The Leadership Appreciation Dinner honors and recognizes student leaders and student organizations that have enriched the University of Rochester's community through their varied programs, publications, activities, and community service.
-Three awards will be given during the dinner 1) Alice DeSimone, 2) Ana Hubbard 3) Outstanding New Student Organization and 4) Student Organization Photo Contest.
-This year's Leadership Appreciation Dinner will be held on Thursday, January 14th, 2016 in the May Room.
-This event is invitation only and for organizations who are advised by Rochester Center for Community Leadership, Wilson Commons Student Activities, and Hall Councils from Residential Life.
+Four awards will be given during the dinner 1) Alice DeSimone, 2) Ana Hubbard 3) Outstanding New Student Organization and 4) Student Organization Photo Winner.
+This year's Leadership Appreciation Dinner will be held on Thursday, January 19th, 2017 in the Douglass Ballroom.
+This event is invitation only and for organizations who are advised by Rochester Center for Community Leadership and Wilson Commons Student Activities.
 Attire is business casual.

 Alice DeSimone Award